Noah-Bargisen/M295/README.md

 2. Make your changes and ensure they follow the project's coding standards.
 3. Submit a pull request, explaining the purpose and scope of your changes.

-We appreciate your valuable contributions!
+I appreciate your valuable contributions!

 ## License